tegorman13/Dissertation/docs/Sections/d_intro_hugo.md

 Barnett, S. M., & Ceci, S. J. (2002).
 When and where do we apply what we learn?: A taxonomy for far transfer. *Psychological Bulletin*, *128*(4), 612--637. <https://doi.org/10.1037//0033-2909.128.4.612>

 Berniker, M., Mirzaei, H., & Kording, K. P. (2014).
 The effects of training breadth on motor generalization. *Journal of Neurophysiology*, *112*(11), 2791--2798. <https://doi.org/10.1152/jn.00615.2013>

+Bjork, E. L., & Bjork, R. A. (2011).
+Making things hard on yourself, but in a good way: Creating desirable difficulties to enhance learning. *Psychology and the Real World: Essays Illustrating Fundamental Contributions to Society*, *2*, 59--68.

 Bowman, C. R., & Zeithamova, D. (2020).
 Training set coherence and set size effects on concept generalization and recognition. *Journal of Experimental Psychology.
 Learning, Memory, and Cognition*, *46*(8), 1442--1464. <https://doi.org/10.1037/xlm0000824>